Large isoperimetric regions in the product of a compact manifold with Euclidean space: Introduction

 and the reversed inequalities when $t\le 1$.
-A similar property holds for the perimeter.
-Equality holds in the right hand side of \eqref{eq:pervarphi} if and only if $a=0$, what implies that $\xi$ is tangent to $\rr^k$.
+Similar properties hold for the perimeter.
+Equality holds in the right hand side of \eqref{eq:pervarphi} if and only if $a=0$, or equivalently if and only if $\xi$ is tangent to $\rr^k$.